n1shan1/local-beam-fullstack/Readme.md

 2. **Rate Limiting**: Prevent abuse with rate limiting on upload/download endpoints.
 3. **File Thumbnails**: Generate thumbnails for images in `/browse` responses.
 4. **Docker Support**: Containerize the app for easy deployment.

----

-This documentation provides a comprehensive overview of the codebase.
-Save it as `documentation.txt` for future reference! 🚀